karaKaan/round-challenge/README.md

 I didn't understand quite the expectation, BUT I would love to explain you my approach.

 ### The approach for Nr.
 5
-I assume that the task is to sync the bank with our DB for x hours.
+I assume that the task is to sync the bank with our DB for every x hours.
 This can be solved through cronjob.
 When we are using Vercel for our deployment, then we can use the [Vercel Cron Jobs](https://vercel.com/docs/cron-jobs) to ping one of our api route and handle the sync there.

 **Issue with this approach**